 - Secure Trust: Secure Trust is a specialist lender that looks at each application individually.
 It usually wants to see 2 years of accounts, but sometimes it will waive this requirement, especially if a partner is employed.

 - Kensington: This is another specialist that lends to self-employed workers.
 Usually, Kensington will only look at 1 year of accounts.

 Don’t forget: we have no idea which mortgage lender is best for you.
 After all, we’ve never met!
 And there are over 100 mortgage lenders in the UK, who all have different requirements.

 To find your perfect lender, get in touch with an independent mortgage broker.
 Not only will they take the time to get to know your circumstances and give you tailored advice, but they’ll even fill out the application for you.
 It’s a win-win!

 Not necessarily!
 There’s actually no such thing as a ‘self-employed mortgage.’
 Instead, you’ll mostly be applying for the exact same products as everyone else – it’s just that you’ll have to prove your income in a different way.

 That said, it does help if you can put forward a big deposit.
 That’s because it shows mortgage lenders how serious you are about buying a property and so it makes you seem less risky.
 In a nutshell, a big deposit will give you access to the best deals.
 And who doesn’t love a deal?!

+If you’re ready to take the first step, just get in touch with an independent mortgage broker to chat things through.
 An independent mortgage broker will be able to search through every mortgage lender out there to find you the best one for your specific circumstances.
 They’ll also be able to give you advice about what’s a good deal and how you can reduce your mortgage repayments.
 Ultimately, they’re the superheroes of the property industry!